 The premise: “With 13,000 graduate business programs around the world, the MBA degree has clearly become a commodity.”
 So then how do you distinguish one from the other?
 McDonald said you might consider which programs have the best success in getting you to a future career path and went on to list a dozen programs.
 For example, if you want to go into private equity, go to Stanford.
 McKinsey?
 Go to Kellogg.
 P&G?
 Kelley at Indiana.
 Luxury goods?
 HEC in Paris.
 Start your own company?
 HBS. etc. And then he concluded:

 Ron Nahser joined the two co-founders, Dick Gray and Steven Swig in 2004, the year after the launch with 22 students and the curriculum still in flux.
-With Swig, Gray and Nahser combined their PhD dissertations in Philosophy of Education and Moral Philosophy (respectively) leading to the founding moral philosophy of education: “It’s not what you know; it’s how you learn what you know.”
-That is, as you have seen in earlier sections of this website, Pragmatic Inquiry – reflection on experience – focuses on challenging assumptions; both the inquirer’s and the community’s.
+Gray and Nahser, after careers in advertising, both had pursued graduate studies.
+With Swig, they saw that their PhD dissertations in Education and Moral Philosophy (respectively) complemented each other and led to the founding moral philosophy of education: “It’s not what you know; it’s how you learn what you know.”
+That is, as you have seen in earlier sections of this website, Pragmatic Inquiry – reflection on experience – focuses on challenging assumptions, both those of the inquirer’s and the community’s.
 Here are the 3 pillars of the founding philosophy:

 - Learner’s engaged participation through Project Oriented Learning and Pragmatic Inquiry as the process of disciplined reflection and action based on experience;